serenaroseaini/MyMSC/README.md

 Annotation is performed at two levels, multimodal level and text level.
 It is hope that the corpus will benefit research in textual sentiment analysis(SA) and multimodal sentiment analysis(MSA).

-Video and Audio data are not uploaded here due to space issue.
-Please email us for the complete corpus.

 # Disclaimer: